 State of Chapter: Completed, awaiting critical discussion, needing full proof check, 11 September 2024. pdf version

 Economics, in both theory and practice, contributes to much harm in the world (see Chapter 1) and even its own terms does not work well.
 In response, a plethora of ideas has arisen to address problems, over 500 such ideas, according to one estimate.
 Which ones are of value?
 And are there insights in conventional economics that are of value, or should we utterly reject them all?
 In this chapter we look briefly at this plethora of recent ideas and the range of problems they try to address, to identify their main insights and weaknesses, but also we then look at some of the insights afforded by conventional economics.
-(By "conventional" we mean both left- and right-leaning economics, both capitalism and socialism.)
+(By "conventional" we mean both left- and right-leaning economics, both individualist and collectivist, both capitalism and socialism.)
 Then we suggest a way forward.

 Summary: Recent ideas on the economy and many and disparate, yet each contains important insights and weaknesses.